YU-Zhejian/LinuxMiniPrograms/Readme.md

 ## Help \& Documentation \& Supporting

+// TODO: yldoc

-After installation, you can execute `yldoc -l` to get a complete list of all available documentation and view them by using `yldoc [name]` to access documentations for `[NAME]`.
+After installation, you can execute `man -l` to get a complete list of all available documentation and view them by using `man [name]` to access documentations for `[NAME]`.
 You can also find PDF, HTML, and other documentation formats in the corresponding folder if you enable `--install-doc` flag when executing `configure`.

 It is recommended to read the `LMP_basis` to know the basic configurations to Linux MiniPrograms.
 News for the developers are listed in `src/news` in Asciidoc.
 See `Readme.adoc` in `src/` for further details.